-Have you ever seen the t-shirt or bumper sticker that says, "I don't care how they do it in California"?
+Have you ever seen the T-shirt or bumper sticker that says, "I don't care how they do it in California"?
 What's that all about?
-I'll try to explain.
 Forget about all the bad things California is known for.
 Just in case you don't know: floods, earthquakes, fires, crime, crazy traffic, high cost of living; the list goes on.
 One thing California always had going for it was being the birthplace of all things cool.
-When their weather cooperates, it's the perfect place to cruise down the boulevard, be it on two wheels or four, in or on the ride of your dreams.
+When the weather cooperates, it's the perfect place to cruise down the boulevard, whether on two wheels or four, in or on the ride of your dreams.

-Nothing exemplifies this idea like the Low Rider Culture and Lifestyle that started in California back in the 1940's.
-That's right, all things Lowrider started over 80 years ago.
-Now the appreciation for the culture has spread all over the world from Asia to Europe, as well as Central and South America.
+Nothing exemplifies this idea like the Low Rider Culture and Lifestyle that started in California back in the 1940s.
+That's right, all things Lowrider started more than 80 years ago.
+Now, the appreciation for the culture has spread all over the world from Asia to Europe, as well as Central and South America.
 The Lowrider influence is so wide-ranging, that each segment deserves its own blog.
 This first blog, in a series about the Lowrider culture, will be about the Lowrider influence on motorcycles.

 So, what is the history of the Vicla, and what makes a motorcycle a Vicla?
 The Vicla started, sorry to keep saying in, in California back in the 1960s.
 Stock motorcycles were torn apart and customized to the rider's vision of what he wanted to ride.
 Change out the exhaust pipes, handlebars, seat, front end, you name it, the motorcycle would take a new life as a stripped-down chopper or go to the other end of the spectrum and create a Vicla.

-A Vicla is not just a kustomized motorcycle.
-Yes, a Vicla, stands out from a stock Harley, with its candy-colored metal flake paint jobs, its complex hand-engraved chrome parts, and its detailed airbrushed murals, but is more than just that.
-The motorcycle is a reflection of the Chicano pride, passion, craftsmanship, culture, community, and brotherhood.
+A Vicla is not just a customized motorcycle.
+Yes, a Vicla stands out from a stock Harley, with its candy-colored metal flake paint jobs, complex hand-engraved chrome parts and detailed airbrushed murals, but it is more than just that.
+The motorcycle is a reflection of the Chicano pride, passion, craftsmanship, culture, community and brotherhood.
 The builders of these Viclas are expressing their pride in their heritage as Mexican Americans with their motorcycles, creating works of art that can be ridden as a daily ride.

-At the end of the day, Viclas are about enjoying the freedom of the road, expressing one's individuality, and the passion and hard work reflected in the one-of-a-kind Vicla!
+At the end of the day, Viclas are about enjoying the freedom of the road, expressing one's individuality and the passion and hard work reflected in the one-of-a-kind Vicla!